 First of all, I know it's scary but please stay calm.
 It's OK.
 In fact it happens all the time.

 What happens is it creates a run in your knitting very much like a run in stockings actually.
 It looks awful doesn't it and somehow it looks like a very big mistake because of the hole.
-It's not and there is an easy fix too.
+It's weird how one dropped stitch can make a big hole like that isn't it?
+Never fear, help is on the way and it's an easy fix too.

 Again, stay calm.
-I really know how you feel when you see it.
-And dropped stitches always look really bad but honestly it really looks worse than it is.
+I know how you feel when you see it.
+And dropped stitches always look really bad but honestly it really looks much worse than it is.

 Knitting mistakes happen all the time.
 Umm well they do with me that is.
 And really they are just minor inconveniences.
 OK they're a pain in the whatsis but that's all.

-Before we start, go grab a crochet hook around the same size as your knitting needles or one size smaller.
+Before we start, go grab a crochet hook around the same size or even a little smaller than your needles.
 I'll wait.
-Oh and I like one that's a little smaller than my needles.

 This is a dropped knit stitch.
 See those ladders or lines of yarn?
-And at the bottom of it all is that dropped stitch.
+And if you follow the ladder down you'll find that wayward dropped stitch.